-Once we understand our history and its effect on who we are now, the next goal is to foster quality communication, which helps to deepen bonds and enables people to turn toward each other instead of away when things start to heat up.
+Once we understand our history and its effect on who we are now, the next step is to foster quality communication, which helps to deepen bonds and enables people to turn toward each other instead of away when things start to heat up.

-Self Awareness is Key to Healthy Communication
+When Practicing These Communication Tips: Self Awareness is the Key to Great Communication

-- You’re ignoring me again, like you always do after work!
+Partner 1: You’re ignoring me again, like you always do after work!
 You’re so selfish! (“you statements” and accusations)

-- No I’m not, I just had a busy day.
+Partner 2: No I’m not, I just had a busy day.
 Sheesh, why are you always on my case? (defensiveness)

-- If that’s the way you feel about it, why do you even bother coming home? (escalation, denial of desire to connect)
+Partner 1: If that’s the way you feel about it, why do you even bother coming home? (escalation, denial of desire to connect)

-- Fine!
+Partner 2: Fine!
 If you don’t want me here, I’ll leave!

 Boy, that didn’t go very well.
 Those partners are both really feeling hurt, and are having such a hard time connecting.
 How might they try this differently?

-- I’m feeling hurt because I felt ignored by you when you came home today. (“I statement,” identifying the feeling, no accusation)
+Partner 1: I’m feeling hurt because I felt ignored by you when you came home today. (“I statement,” identifying the feeling, no accusation)

-- You’re feeling hurt because you think I was ignoring you?
+Partner 2: You’re feeling hurt because you think I was ignoring you?
 Is that right? (paraphrasing)

-- I see.
+Partner 2: I see.
 I’m so sorry, it wasn’t my intention. (addressing the hurt feelings) I’ve been feeling worried about the big budget meeting coming up. (shares a feeling also)